kairosity/mp4-lionize/testing.md

 - The Name field must be a minimum of 2 characters long.
 - The Friendly_name field must be a minimum of 2 characters long.
 - The Description must be a minimum of 50 characters long.
+- The name, friendly_name and description fields must not be purely numerical.

 <br>